soumyadipcsis/SamaTulyata4PLC/README.md

 The tool output for a smaple program gives exhaustive results for the --detail flag option.

 # Ecclipse plugin
- Earlier Ecclipse plugin version of SamaTulyata is also uploaded howeever, it works on C language.(ATVA 2017)
+ First version of PN based equivalence checker Ecclipse plugin version is also uploaded for further comparison if possible.
+ However, it works on C language.(Published at ATVA 2017)